Chrome Will Start Marking HTTP Sites In Incognito Mode As Non-Secure In October

 Reader Krystalo writes: Google today announced the second step in its plan to mark all HTTP sites as non-secure in Chrome.
 Starting in October 2017, Chrome will mark HTTP sites with entered data and HTTP sites in Incognito mode as non-secure.
 With the release of Chrome 56 in January 2017, Google's browser started marking HTTP pages that collect passwords or credit cards as "Not Secure" in the address bar.
 Since then, Google has seen a 23 percent reduction in the fraction of navigations to HTTP pages with password or credit card forms on Chrome for desktop.
 Chrome 62 (we're currently on Chrome 58) will take this to the next level.

+2) not even domain validated, if you control the web server you can get cert.
+Generally that means you could alter content anyway but frankly DV certs were not a good idea.

+3) give a false impression of authentication, where there really is none, see #2.
+Sure you can look for EV or whatever in your URL bar, but automated process and such don't really have a concept of class where cert

 Oh Please!
-Let's stop pretending here (Score:2, Insightful)
+Let's stop pretending here (Score:3, Insightful)

 The entire internet is 'non-secure', by design.
 Your silly https is a fucking joke, worse it's a lie.